 Infosec pros worth their salt know the key to security is risk management

 You can’t make sound security decisions if you don’t know what your risks are, where they are, and what’s involved in addressing them.
+GRC 20/20’s white paper explains how Xacta 360 delivers the situational awareness you need while automating labor-intensive tasks associated with managing IT risk and compliance.

 NATO offers Ukraine cyber assistance; US eyes threat to its power grid.